 4. It’s… oddly divisive, I guess?

-I’m not gonna comment on the Merry Christmas Wars, except to say: A little empathy would go a long way.
+I’m not gonna comment on the Merry Christmas Wars, except to say: A little empathy would go a long way, on all sides.
 And we HSPs excel at empathy.

 Personally, I’m very sensitive to how people react to my words.
-As a result, my policy is to try to be conscious of the holidays that other people celebrate, wish them well in a way that will matter to them, and not make assumptions.
+As a result, my policy is to try to be conscious of the holidays that other people celebrate, wish them well in a way that will matter to them, and not assume they celebrate the same things I do.
 My other policy is that I sometimes slip up, and please don’t yell at me.

-Because Rule Number One of the holiday season is this: It’s supposed to be people coming together.
+Why?
+Because the holiday season is supposed to be people coming together.
 It’s supposed to be goodwill to all humankind.
 It’s an excuse to be nice in a frankly not-very-nice world.

 So, when I’m given two buttons to push, one labeled BE GRACIOUS and the other labeled THROW A FIT ABOUT HOW SOMEONE PHRASED THEIR NICE THING THEY SAID, I am deeply upset that people hesitate to push the right one.